-THE FUND

-iDirect Private Markets Fund (the "Fund") is a Delaware statutory trust that is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as a non-diversified, closed-end management investment company.
+THE FUND iDirect Private Markets Fund (the "Fund") is a Delaware statutory trust that is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as a non-diversified, closed-end management investment company.
 The Fund offers two separate classes of shares of beneficial interest ("Shares") designated as Class A ("Class A Shares") and Class I ("Class I Shares") to Eligible Investors (as defined herein).
 Class A Shares and Class I Shares are subject to different fees and expenses.
 The Fund may offer additional classes of Shares in the future.
 INVESTMENT PROGRAM The Fund's investment objective is to seek long-term capital appreciation.
 The Fund's investment objective is fundamental and may only be changed by the affirmative vote of a "majority of the outstanding voting securities" (as defined in the 1940 Act) of the Fund.
 The Fund intends to allocate at least 80% of its assets to private equity investment interests of any type ("Investment Interests").
+The Fund allocates substantially all of its assets to Investment Interests sponsored or managed by Kohlberg Kravis Roberts & Co.
+I. P. or an affiliate (collectively, "KKR")

+type ("Investment Interests").
 The Fund allocates substantially all of its assets to Investment Interests sponsored or managed by Kohlberg Kravis Roberts & Co.
 L.P. or an affiliate (collectively, "KKR"), Vista Equity Partners Management, LLC or an affiliate (collectively, "Vista"), or Warburg Pincus LLC or an affiliate (collectively, "Warburg Pincus" and with KKR and Vista, the "Core Independent Managers").
 The Fund is in the process of transitioning its portfolio such that upon conclusion of this transition period, the Fund intends to (i) allocate approximately one-third of the value of its Investment Interests to each Core Independent Manager and (ii) invest approximately 10% of its total assets in more liquid securities for cash management purposes.
 The Fund may at any time determine not to allocate its assets to the Core Independent Managers and, instead, may determine to allocate its assets to Investment Interests not sponsored, advised by, or otherwise linked to, a Core Independent Manager and to mandates and asset classes not representative of private equity.